Commander Leo Paiz

 CDR Paiz reported to Destroyer Squadron Two Six (CDS-26) in March 2007 as the Communications Officer (N6).
 During this tour, he completed one deployment where he directly trained Royal Bahraini Navy Officers how to execute Combined Task Force operations and also included Operation Iraqi Freedom (OIF), Operation Enduring Freedom (OEF), and the Global War On Terrorism (GWOT) within the 5th Fleet AOR.
 In May 2009, he reported to Navy Expeditionary Combat Command as the Communications Deputy ACOS (N6), which included Echelon III level C4I support to Operation Unified Response and Combined Task Force 56 in the 5th Fleet AOR.

 From September 2010 to September 2011, he was assigned to NAVCENT in Bahrain, as the Communications Deputy ACOS (N6), providing direct operational C4I support to US and Coalition Navies that included OIF, OEF, GWOT, and Operation New Dawn.
 In October 2011, CDR Paiz reported to TRIDENT Refit Facility Kings Bay, GA as the IT Department Director, where the command earned a Meritorious Unit Commendation.
 He also led database and excepted-network operations, in support of east cost TRIDENT submarine maintenance.

-Commander Lear's decorations include the Meritorious Service Medal, Navy Commendation Medal (four awards), and Navy Achievement Medal (three awards), in addition to various campaign and unit awards.
+CDR Paiz wears the Meritorious Service Medal (two awards), Navy Commendation Medal (four awards), Navy Achievement Medal (two awards), and various unit and campaign awards.